Tokyo DisneySea disability pass: Your Complete Guide for 2026

 Table of Contents

-But by no means, does this mean it should be off the table.
-Before you cross DisneySea off your itinerary, this guide will help you plan your visit and how to ensure your support needs are met with the Disney Disability Access Service.
-Read on to find out what makes DisneySea different from nearby Disneyland, where the challenges are, and why, with the right preparation, it is absolutely worth the effort.
+Before you cross DisneySea off your itinerary, this guide will help you plan your visit and ensure your support needs are met with the Disney Disability Access Service.
+Read on to find out what makes DisneySea different from nearby Disneyland, where the challenges are, and how to prepare for your visit.

 - Disability Access Service (DAS): Register at your first ride or at the Guest Relations desk.